- Final Fight

 There’s an Arcade mode too, which is more the style of the original games – no fetch quests, just straightforward, linear, two-player brawling.
 While some of the extra moves found in the Story mode are gone, the fixed camera lets you concentrate of smashing skulls instead of finding the right camera angle.
 Unfortunately, you’re required to play through the Story mode to access more levels, plus there aren’t any continues, making this mode rather difficult.

-Yes, the graphics are pretty bad, showing you more shades of brown and grey than you would have believed exist.
-The music is mostly licensed crap (though some of it is pretty fitting, and there’s a remix of the original Final Fight theme in there.)
-The game does get brutally difficult later on, and the fighting system still doesn’t quite have enough depth to be too interesting through its entire length.
-Plus, Capcom’s God Hand – released several months later in 2006 – takes on a similar (but much goofier) tone, and has a better fighting system that feels like old-school beat-em-ups properly updated.
-Yes, the story is stupid, but that’s all part of the fun!
-Don’t let all of the hate misguide you – Streetwise isn’t nearly as bad as some would lead you to believe.
+The graphics are fairly ugly, showing you more shades of brown and grey than you would have believed exist.
+For all of its faults, Revenge was at least pretty colorful!
+The music is mostly licensed, from names like RZA, Mos Def, Fear Factory, and Slipknot, though some of it is pretty fitting, and there’s a remix of the original Final Fight theme in there.
+The game does get brutally difficult later on, especially with the drug-fueled zombies you need to fight, and the fighting system still doesn’t quite have enough depth to be too interesting through its entire length.
+The story is also pretty stupid, but it’s also part of the cheesy fun.
+Early artwork showed Sodom and Poison, though they don’t actually appear in the game.

 Final Fight Streetwise is a bit of a tragedy.
 When it was released, it was mocked relentlessly by critics and ignored by gamers, with longtime Capcom fans feeling that the game’s gritty visuals were a sell-out to attract a mainstream audience, while ignoring what made the arcade game such a classic.
 It was a massive flop at retail, and Capcom Production Studio 8 was shut down.
 The game was not released in Japan, either.